shihabdz/ai-image/README.md

-# Ai image for Replicate
+# Ai image for Replicate API

 ## How to Edit the Code